Yashsethi24/Credit_Score_Prediction/README.md

 # CreditScore Classification: Categorizing customers' credit score into Good,Standard, or Bad

 ## Project Overview
 This project focuses on developing a machine learning model to predict an individual's credit score based on their financial history and personal information.
 Accurate credit score classification is vital for financial institutions to assess creditworthiness and make informed lending decisions.
-In addition to building an ML model, we have also performed causal inference to determine the effect of certain parameters on credit scores.
+In addition to building an ML model, we have also performed causal inference to determine the effect of the user's payment behavior on credit scores.
 This analysis provides insights into which factors have a significant impact, helping customers understand how they can improve their creditworthiness.

 # Problem Statement

 Financial institutions need reliable methods to evaluate the credit risk associated with potential borrowers.
-Traditional credit scoring models may not fully capture the complexities of individual financial behaviors, leading to inaccurate assessments.
+Traditional credit scoring models may not fully capture the complexities of individual financial behaviors or require a lot of manual work, leading to inaccurate assessments.
 This project aims to enhance credit score prediction accuracy by leveraging machine learning techniques on comprehensive datasets while also incorporating causal inference to identify key factors influencing credit scores.

-# Objectives
+# Modeling Process

 ### Data Pre-processing
 Clean data, remove anomalies and make data ready for the analysis.
 (Refer to notebook: Data_pre_process_Credit_score_classification.ipynb)